Thanks for viewing my attempt at my Personal Webpages, it is a work in progress project.

 Just a little bit of personal info about me.
 I was born in Elliot Lake, Ontario on 01 January 1959 to Wil and Geri Donohue, and I am the oldest of 2 sons.
 After a period of 4 years in Elliot Lake we moved out west to Saskatchewan, to Esterhazy and then a couple years later moved to Saskatoon where most of my childhood was spent in Saskatoon.
 I was quite active in sports namely baseball and like every young Canadian boy, I played hockey during the Winter months.

 Joined the Military at the age of 19 and completed my Basic Training in Cornwallis, Nova Scotia.
 From there I spent some time in Kingston, Ontario where I completed my trades training, and then headed out west to Calgary, Alberta.
 From there, I was fortunate enough to be Posted to Lahr, West Germany.
-Spent 6 great years in Lahr where I met my lovely wife Birgit.
-We then moved back to Canada, to Calgary, Alberta where we spent 4 years and then once again on the move and was heading back overseas, this time to Brunssum, The Netherlands where we lived for a period of almost 4 years.
-We then once again returned to Canada, this time to Petawawa, Ontario and this has been our home since 1994.
-We have 2 daughters, Melanie and Jennifer, and a total of 4 Grandchildren, who all live only a stones throw away (just 15km) in Pembroke, Ontario.
+Spent 6 great years in Lahr.
+Then moved back to Canada, to Calgary, Alberta where I spent 4 years and then once again on the move and was heading back overseas, this time to Brunssum, The Netherlands where I lived for a period of almost 4 years.
+I then once again returned to Canada, this time to Petawawa, Ontario and this has been my home since 1994.
+I have 2 daughters, Melanie and Jennifer, and a total of 4 Grandchildren, who all live only a stones throw away (just 15km) in Pembroke, Ontario.
 I have been most fortunate to have served on a number of 6-7 Month Tours overseas, namely 3 Tours in Bosnia, 1 Tour in Kosovo and just successfully completed my 2nd Tour of Afghanistan where we spent the entire tour living in trenches and makeshift accommodations while being under a constant high state of readiness.
 My last serving unit prior to my retirement on 16 September 2013 was 2 ASG Signals Squadron, which was a very nice break from the hectic life of being in a field unit.

 My other hobbies are playing with Computers and the Internet, as well as Amateur Radio.
 I try to combine both hobbies into one whenever possible.
 Most evenings I can be found downstairs in the shack on the radio.
 My love is being on HF and I enjoy SSB and CW Ragchewing.
 I am also quite fond of working RTTY.
 I am not much into the other digital modes but from time to time I will experiment.
 I also enjoy working CW, the backbone of our great hobby.
 I can operate at speeds around 40wpm on a good day, but usually work at 25 - 35 wpm.
 In the past I also enjoyed working Contests in both SSB/CW and RTTY modes, whenever I can find the time which as of late, due to family commitments and an overabundance of oversea's tours has been pretty sparse.
 I would have thought that once being fully retired that I would have ample time for Contesting, still not the case, I seem to be even busier once retired than when I was in the workforce.